DMoenks/azure-ad-license-status/docs/features.md

 Check for organization's preferable licenses, based on multiple criteria:

 &#x2714; Whether a user is enabled

+&#x2714; Whether a user is a guest

 &#x2714; When a user was created